This chicken curry lasagna with pumpkin and coconut milk is fusion food at its best; this is one of the most delicious lasagne you can think of.

-Grate your pumpkin coarsely.
+- Grate the pumpkin coarsely.
 Cut the chicken breasts into very small pieces.

-Heat a large pan over moderate heat and add the curry paste.
-Stir well for 1 minute than pour in the coconut milk.
+- Make lasagna sauce: Heat a large pan over moderate heat and add the curry paste.
+Stir well for 1 minute, then pour in the coconut milk.
 Fill the empty can with water and add that to the pan as well.
-Bring everything to a boil, add the lemon juice and the soy sauce and let simmer for about 3 minutes.
+Bring everything to a boil, add the lemon juice and the soy sauce, and let simmer for about 3 minutes.

-Put the chicken and the pumpkin in the pan, bring to a boil, reduce heat and cook, covered, until everything is soft.
-The sauce should still be quite runny, if it is not, add a bit more water.
+- Add the chicken and pumpkin to the pan, bring to a boil, reduce heat, and cook, covered, until everything is soft, about 10 minutes but check.
+The sauce should still be quite runny; if it is not, add a bit more water.